 Once the inspection is ordered, an independent inspector will visit the property to determine whether there is an active infestation.
 They will also determine the extent of any damage from an infestation, past or present.
 The inspector will document their findings in a report, which will be submitted to the VA.

 If there is an active infestation or damage, the issue will need to be addressed before your lender can fund the loan.
-While the VA doesn't specify who is responsible for paying for pest control or treatment of termite damage, some states require the seller or anyone other than the Veteran buyer to pay for the inspection.
-Any party to the transaction, including the buyer, can pay for treatment.
+The VA doesn't specify who is responsible for paying for pest control or treatment of termite damage, so buyers and sellers will need to negotiate this cost on a case-by-case basis.

 Pest inspection costs vary based on location, the size of the home and other factors.
 In most cases, the fee falls between $50 and $200.